USS Sampson (DD-63): Post-war

-Sampson steamed to France with the Queenstown division of destroyers on 29 November 1918 and stood out from Brest Harbor inFrance on 12 December 1918 to escort President Woodrow Wilson aboard the liner George Washington into the harbor.
+Sampson steamed to France with the Queenstown division of destroyers on 29 November 1918 and stood out from Brest Harbor in France on 12 December 1918 to escort President Woodrow Wilson aboard the liner George Washington into the harbor.
 Returning to Queenstown on 14 December 1918, she departed for the United States on the 26 December 1918 and arrived at the New York Navy Yard in Brooklyn, New York, on 7 January 1919.

 4th Division, 2nd Flotilla Destroyer Force

 After repairs at the New York Navy Yard, Sampson was assigned to the 4th Division, 2d Flotilla, of the Destroyer Force and departed on 22 March 1919 to base her operations from the Naval Torpedo Station at Newport, Rhode Island.
 She reported to the Inspector of Ordnance for experimental testing of torpedoes and naval mines, but interrupted this duty in May 1919 to assist in guarding the route of NC-4 during that seaplane's crossing of the Atlantic Ocean, the world's first successful trans-oceanic flight.